Piazzi/strategy/README.md

 # Code

 Simple project representing the Strategy design pattern.
-I've made a representation of a postal system.
+For this one I've made a representation of a text converter.

 # Definition